osalvador/ReplicaDB/docs/docs.md

 <br>
 ## 4.3 PostgreSQL Connector

-The PostgreSQL connector uses the SQL COPY command and its implementation in JDBC [PostgreSQL COPY bulk data transfer](https://jdbc.postgresql.org/documentation/publicapi/org/postgresql/copy/CopyManager.html) what offers a great performance.
+The PostgreSQL connector uses the SQL COPY command and its implementation in JDBC [PostgreSQL COPY bulk data transfer](https://jdbc.postgresql.org/documentation/publicapi/org/postgresql/copy/CopyManager.html) what offers great performance.

 > The PostgreSQL JDBC driver has much better performance if the network is not included in the data transfer.
 Therefore, it is recommended that ReplicaDB be executed on the same machine where the PostgreSQL database resides.